Switzerland

 Switzerland’s diplomatic history is a rich tapestry of neutrality, mediation, and international cooperation.
 Known for its steadfast neutrality, Switzerland has played a unique role in global diplomacy for centuries.

 Switzerland’s tradition of neutrality dates back to the 16th century.
 After the Battle of Marignano in 1515, Switzerland decided to avoid future military conflicts, leading to the establishment of its neutral stance.
-The Treaty of Westphalia in 1648, which ended the Thirty Years’ War, officially recognized Swiss independence from the Holy Roman Empire, reinforcing its neutral status.
-The Congress of Vienna formally recognized Switzerland’s permanent neutrality.
+The Treaty of Westphalia in 1648, which ended the Thirty Years’ War, officially recognised Swiss independence from the Holy Roman Empire, reinforcing its neutral status.
+The Congress of Vienna formally recognised Switzerland’s permanent neutrality.
 This was a significant moment in Swiss diplomatic history, as it solidified the country’s role in European geopolitics.

 The 19th century also saw the formation of the modern Swiss Confederation in 1848, with a new constitution that centralized federal power while preserving cantonal autonomy.